HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/interpolate.rst

 Water Network
 --------------

 To process the water network data, the hypernets processor includes RHYMER ("Reliable processing of HYperspectral MEasurement of Radiance", version 20190718 on 16/10/2020, written by Quinten Vanhellemont and adapted for the HYPSTAR by Clémence Goyens).
-RHYMER provides all the required functions to process the above water measurements (currently including Mobley 1999 and 2015 and Ruddick et al., 2006 for the Fresnel correction).
-RHYMER is written as such that it can easily welcome any additional look-up-tables, processing functions, quality flags, ...
+RHYMER provides all the required functions to process the above water measurements (currently including Mobley 1999 and 2015 and `Ruddick et al. 2016 <https://odnature.naturalsciences.be/downloads/publications/ruddick_et_al-2006-limnology_and_oceanography21.pdf>`_ for the Fresnel correction).
+RHYMER is written as such that it can easily welcome any additional look-up-tables, processing functions, quality flags, etc.

 Note the funtion *rhymer_hypstar.process_l1c* takes as input the L1A files and not the L1B.
 Indeed it checks for additional (water-application specific) quality flags.
 The L1C processor will then average the series (often at the start and end of the sequence) of downwelling radiance and irradiance scans and interpolate these averages to the upwelling radiance scans (standard configuration file requires 6 scans for upwelling radiance).
 Hence, the final dimensions for the upwelling radiance, downwelling irradiance and radiance and reflectance outputs for the L1C data level is wavelength and upwelling radiance scans (default 6).